Upper bounds on charging power and tangible advantage in quantum batteries

-The Fisher Information can diverge even when the power is zero, typically at points where the population of an energy level approaches zero.
-In the Rabi oscillation example of Sec \ref{sec: 4}B, consider $t= \pi/2\lambda,$ where $p_0=1$ and $p_1=0.$ The battery is fully charged and the energy is maximum, with $P(t)=\frac{dE}{dt}=0.$ At this instant, there is no charging taking place.
+Another issue with Fisher Information is that it can diverge when the power is zero, typically at points where the population of an energy level approaches zero.
+In the Rabi oscillation example discussed above, consider $t= \pi/2\lambda,$ where $p_0=1$ and $p_1=0.$ The battery is fully charged and the energy is maximum, with $P(t)=\frac{dE}{dt}=0.$ At this instant, there is no charging taking place.
 However, $I_E(t)$ diverges at this point as $p_0 \to 0$ in Eq. \ref{expanded FI}.
-Thus, the Fisher information metric is unstable at the inflection points, where the system changes from charging to discharging or vice versa.
+Thus, $I_E$ is unstable at the inflection points, where the system changes from charging to discharging or vice versa.